tarunsingh002/Assignment/README.md

 ## Project has been deployed to https://ng-assignment.vercel.app/

 The add Transaction button on the form to add transactions will be disabled if any of the fields are left empty.
 It will be automatically enabled once the all the fields have some value.

+## Searching and Sorting of the transactions on the All transactions page has also been implemented.

+Both searching and sorting will work together and independent of each other.
+The search and sorting state are also captured via the query params for better user experience.
+To keep it simple, the search and sorting state has not been persisted over local storage, so the search and sorting state will be lost on refresh and the url will also remove the query params.